 4. Shoe Problems

-Choosing the right kind of shoe is important in the running game.
+Choosing the right kind of shoe and insoles for running is important when you decide to get into the running game.
 Sure, you want to look cool in your new shoes, but functionality and safety should always come first.
 You don’t want to get black toenail or an even worse injury while running, do you?

 Let’s talk about the signs that your shoes are the wrong size or need to be replaced.